Quantifying and Learning Static vs. Dynamic Information in Deep Spatiotemporal Networks: Methodology

 \textbf{Action recognition.} The action recognition models we consider take in multiple frames (four to thirty-two).
 To construct video pairs with the \textit{same} dynamics but \textit{different} static information (\ie~\textit{dynamic pairs}), we consider the same video but with two \textit{different} video styles.
 For video stylization, we use a recent video stylization method (with four possible styles) that perturbs static attributes like color, pixel intensity and texture~\cite{texler2020interactive}, but has less temporal artifacts (\eg flickering) than stylization methods that consider each image independently~\cite{huang2017arbitrary}.
 These video pairs will contain objects and scenes that have identical dynamics, but have perturbed static information.
 To construct pairs with the \textit{same} static information but \textit{different} dynamics (\ie~\textit{static pairs}), we take two videos of the same style, but randomly \textit{shuffle} the frames along the temporal axis; see Fig.~\ref{fig:mainmethod} (panel 1, left).
 In this case, the temporal correlations are altered while the static (\ie per-frame) information remains identical.

 \textbf{Video object segmentation.} The AVOS models considered~\cite{jain2017fusionseg,zhou2020motion,ren2021reciprocal} take a single RGB frame and an optical flow frame as input to the appearance and motion streams, resp.; see Fig.~\ref{fig:mainmethod} (panel 1, right).
 Therefore, we apply an alternative method to frame shuffling to obtain the \textit{static} pairs.
 For the \textit{static} pair, we use RGB images with the \textit{same} style but alter the dynamics by jittering the optical flow.
-The RGB flow representation is used with hue and saturation encoding direction and magnitude, resp., and it is those parameters that we jitter.
+To do this, we represent flow with a color coding~\cite{baker2011database} and then randomly perturb the hue and saturation which correspond to the direction and magnitude, respectively.
 For the \textit{dynamic} pairs, we use the \textit{same} optical flow but a \textit{different} image style.
 For creating stylized images, we use the same video stylization techniques noted above for action recognition~\cite{texler2020interactive}, and then sample frames from the generated video.

 \textbf{Video instance segmentation.} The inputs to the VIS models considered~\cite{wang2021end} take single stream, multi-frame RGB inputs.
 Therefore, we select static and dynamic pairs similar to action recognition models, \ie shuffling and stylization for static and dynamic pairs, respectively.